gSchool/js-basic-training/markdown/variables.md

 A value of any type can be assigned to a variable, which acts like a labeled box, containing that value.
 This included values that are returned from functions, values that are created from operations like, and values that are already stored in other variables.

-Now that we know how to store values in variables, we will return to our discussion of calling functions, focusing on a set of built in functions that operate directly on values.

 Before continuing, be sure that you can:

 - Declare variables